-Le Puy Camino is one pilgrim's personal guide to the Le Puy pilgrimage route in France.
-I walked this route in the summer of 2016 and was surprised at how little information there was available for English speakers.
-This website is dedicated to helping English pilgrims prepare for this incredibly rewarding and challenging experience.
+When I walked this route for the first time in the summer of 2016, I was surprised by how little information there was available in English online.
+This website is meant to help English pilgrims prepare for this incredibly rewarding and challenging experience.
 Bon chemin!

 What Is The Camino?